zvuc/otoge-db/README.md

 #### Local Dev Environment
 Just open `index.html` and refresh manually.
 Simple as the good old year 2000.
-Or, you can also do `python -m http.server` to quickly run a local server.
+Or, you can also do `python3 -m http.server` to quickly run a local server.
-_Note: You may need to use `python3` instead of `python` depending on your environment (i.e.: macOS)_

 ## Notes
 - This webpage is hosted and run entirely on Github Pages without any additional backend servers attached.